Ranked #1 Children's Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 At Boston Children’s, we consider you and your child integral parts of the care team—not simply recipients of care.
-We specialize in family-centered treatment, which means that from your first visit to our Tethered Spinal Cord Syndrome Program, you’ll work with a team of professionals who are committed to meeting your child's medical and surgical needs while providing emotional, psychosocial and educational support for your family.
+We specialize in family-centered treatment, which means that from your first visit to our Tethered Spinal Cord Program, you’ll work with a team of professionals who are committed to meeting your child's medical and surgical needs while providing emotional, psychosocial and educational support for your family.

 Please be sure you have the following information on hand: